 (Pocket-lint) - Google Maps has added the ability to find electric vehicle (EV) charging locations, bringing extra convenience feature for drivers of EVs.

-The new feature is available in both the UK and the US and will display charging points from Chargemaster, EVgo, SemaConnect and Chargepoint, which covers a range of different charger networks.
+The new feature is available in both the UK and the US and will display charging points from a wide range of different charging networks.

 All you have to do on Google Maps is search for "EV charging stations" and it will search the immediate area for chargers, returning information on what type of charger is available so you can make sure you're going to be able to plug your car in.
 You'll also be able to see if the charger is being used or if it's available (although we've not yet seen this information reflected on maps in the UK).